mattfern/kickstart-mini-modular.nvim/devnotes/mini_nvim_integration_plan.md

 ```

 ## Migration Strategy
-1. Start with core modules
+1. Start with core modules in lua/custom/plugins/mini.lua
 2. Test each module individually
 3. Document any issues or conflicts
 4. Create fallback plans if needed